SofieGoethals/sofiegoethals.github.io/aboutme.md

 title: About me
 subtitle: Sofie Goethals
 ---
 Hi!
 My name is Sofie Goethals.
-I am currently a PhD Researcher in the Applied Data Mining group (Department of Engineering Management, Faculty of Business & Economics) at the University of Antwerp.
+I am currently a PhD Researcher (fellowship granted by the Research Foundation-Flanders) in the [Applied Data Mining group](https://admantwerp.github.io/) at the University of Antwerp.
 Supervised by Professor David Martens, I study how we can make AI more aligned with our ethical objectives.

 ### Research Interests